gabrielstoica/hardhat-upgrades/README.md

 This project serves as boilerplate for getting started quickly working with UUPS upgradeable smart contracts on a Hardhat environment.
 It is based on the [OpenZeppelin UUPSUpgradeable proxy](https://docs.openzeppelin.com/contracts/5.x/api/proxy#UUPSUpgradeable) model enabling interaction with multisig contracts through either an Ownable or AccessControl role-based mechanism.
 It utilise the [@openzeppelin/hardhat-upgrades](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades) plugin to manage the upgrades and [@openzeppelin/defender-admin-client](https://www.npmjs.com/package/@openzeppelin/defender-admin-client) to programmatically create any multisig proposal.

+## Features

+This repository includes the following features:

+- **UUPS Upgradeability**: smart contracts templates based on the OpenZeppelin UUPS proxy mechanism.
+- **Ownable or AccessControl role-based multisig**: choose between an Ownable or AccessControl role-based approach for managing multisig contracts.
+- **Hardhat Upgrades Plugin**: streamline the smart contracts upgrade process using the hardhat-upgrades plugin.
+- **Defender Admin Client integration**: Enhance security with programmatically created multisig proposals using the defender-admin-client library.

 ## Key components:

 - [@openzeppelin/hardhat-upgrades](https://www.npmjs.com/package/@openzeppelin/hardhat-upgrades): A plugin that facilitates the management of smart contract upgrades in the Hardhat environment.